mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 * WooCommerce 2.1.0 or greater

 1. Install the plugin via Plugins -> New plugin
-2. Activate the WooCommerce Mollie Payments plugin
+2. Activate the 'Mollie Payments for WooCommerce' plugin
 3. Set you Mollie API key at WooCommerce -> Settings -> Checkout (or use the *Mollie Settings* link in the Plugins overview)
 4. Your done, the active payment methods should be visible in the checkout of your webshop.